oss/calendarmod/README.md

 ## Support
 For assistance, please contact us at sk2779@oit.rutgers.edu.

-Last updated by Seoli Kim on June 13, 2024.
+Last updated by Seoli Kim on July 20, 2024.